LC-Linkous/nanoVNA_python/README.md

     * `set_edelay()`
 * **CLI Wrapper Usage:**
 * **Notes:**
-    * No params should get the curent edlay value.
-If there is 1 paramter, the delat is in nanoseconds.
+    * No params should get the current edelay value.
+If there is 1 parameter, the delay is in nanoseconds.

 ### **frequencies**